webmaster442/BookGen/getting-started.md

 * BookGen.ShellHelper - Shell helper, used by BookGen shell
 * BookGen.Update - Update program
 * tidy - HTML Tidy, used by BookGen to prettify HTML, can be used as stand alone program
+* wpload - Wordpress site download & upload utility

+# Bookgen shell commands

+`cdg` - Graphical change directory.
+Opens folder browser to set current working directory

+`intro` - BookGen shell short intro message

+`bookgen-info` - Displays this text

+`launcher` - Opens the bookgen launcher in the current working directory

 # Common BookGen commands

+`BookGen md2html -i input.md -o out.html` - Convert the input.md file to out.html

 `BookGen SubCommands` - Lists all available subcommands

 `BookGen Init` - Initialize folder as a new bookgen project

 `BookGen Gui` - Start in terminal gui mode.
-Only available, if folder contains a bookgen project.
+Only available, if folder contains a BookGen project.